Key Takeaways

 Notifications about video or audio recording should be explicit, detailing the scope, purpose, and locations of surveillance.
 Written policies distributed during onboarding or through employee handbooks ensure transparency and help employees understand their rights and expectations.
 Posting visible signs in recorded areas further reinforces awareness.

+Such proactive communication minimizes misunderstandings and potential legal challenges.
+Employers should regularly review and update recording policies to reflect changes in technology or legal standards.
 Maintaining open channels for employee questions about workplace recording also supports a culture of respect and compliance.
-Ultimately, clear notification and consistent enforcement of recording policies safeguard employee privacy and protect employers from liability under Minnesota law.
+Clear notification and consistent enforcement of recording policies safeguard employee privacy and protect employers from liability under Minnesota law.
+Employers who later need to discipline employees based on recorded evidence should ensure the recordings were obtained in compliance with these policies.

 What Are the Legal Consequences of Illegal Recording in Minnesota Workplaces?